cjiang18/stochastic-delay-differential-equation/README.tex.md

 a = the smallest value a path has ever visited

 Now, we have reduced our problem to what we have discussed at the very beginning of this section.
-So then we estimate the the Markov matrix and compute its normalised eigenvector with eigenvalue 1.
+So then we estimate the the Markov matrix and compute its normalised eigenvector with  1.